About the course

 - enjoy our café and adjacent sun terrace

 - maximise your academic potential with study skills workshops

 Essex Business School is located on the Knowledge Gateway, the University’s research and technology park.
 Parkside Office Village is situated on the site, providing potential networking and work experience opportunities with a range of exciting businesses.

 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.
 That’s why in 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).

-Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations, including:
+Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations and exciting SMEs, including:

 - Bank of England